A Complete Guide to Password Security in WordPress

 The History of Passwords and WordPress

 WordPress has always suggested that developers take responsibility for ensuring that strong passwords are used by everyone who has access to their site.
+You can always view WordPress’s Password Best Practices documentation as well.
 Additionally, in an effort to abide by the OWASP 10, WordPress has enacted a number of security measures over the years to better protect users from faulty password practices.
-Specifically:

 - WordPress manages all user login information and authentication cookies server-side.